unm-historiography/metahistory/essays/thematic/time-in-history.md

 date: 2019-10-21
 ---

-### Abstract
+Have you every wondered if time matters when studying history? maybe you think 'of course history is the study of time' but have you asked yourself about wether the perceptions of time mater when studying history?
+This essay aims to answer that most basic question __do perceptions of time matter?__

-I am going to take you on an adventure through time where you and I will look at the concept of time itself.
-In historical practice, there are different perceptions of time at work.
-Things like religion or politics have influenced these different perceptions.
-Perceptions of time shape how history was written and studied in historical practice today, there is an all-consuming linear view of history when that is not the only type of history.
-There is also the direction in which history follows, whether that is a decline or incline is based on the interpretation of that particular history.
+In historical practices through out history from the ancient greeks to christians, there are different perceptions of time at work.
+These perceptions of time are influenced by things like religion, politics, or seasons.
+Not only do perceptions of time matter but so does the direction in which history follows, whether that is a decline or incline is based on the interpretation of that particular history by particular civilization as we will see when talking about the Romans.
 Then there is the topic of the past, present, and future and how different civilizations perceived each one and the value in which they held each term.

-### History:Zoroastrian, Greek, Roman, Jewish
+### Cyclical History

-There are multiple perceptions of time throughout different cultures in history.
-Beginning in ancient times, the significant empires throughout the period had a mostly cyclical view of history influenced by different aspects of culture. __Cyclical history is the notion that history or historical events repeat.__ The Nile river influenced the Egyptian perceptions of history.
-Their cyclical view revolving around natural cycles like that of seasons time was therefore determined or perceived as, according to G.J.
+Beginning in ancient times, the significant empires throughout the period had a mostly cyclical view of history influenced by different aspects of culture.
+Before we go into the different civilizations that used cyclical history we need to define cyclical history. __Cyclical history is the notion that the nature of history is repeating in a cyclical pattern.__ An example of a cyclical would be the repeating of the seasons (spring, summer, fall, and winter).
+The seasons very much influenced Egyptians perceptions of history.
+Their cyclical view revolving around natural cycles like that of seasons very much in part to the importance of the [__Nile River__](https://en.wikipedia.org/wiki/Nile) and knowing at what time it would flood, time was therefore determined or perceived as, according to G.J.
 Whitrow in *Time in History*, "a succession of reoccurring phases" (Whitrow 25).
 In the Persian era,[__Zoroastrianism__](https://en.wikipedia.org/wiki/Zoroastrianism) emerged.
 {% include figure.html
   class="img-left"
   width="40%"